 2015 Hobey Baker Award recipient Jack Eichel had the opportunity to meet well-known hockey administrator Walter Bush during the Awards Banquet in St. Paul.
-Bush was a regular attender of the banquet through the years, but died this past September.
+Bush was a regular attender of the banquet through the years before his passing in September 2016.